 If our ideology resonates with you, please consider donating to Conservation indica for ethical, transparent, inclusive and responsible nature conservation.
 No amount is too small for supporting our work.
 Currently, we are operating in the States of Gujarat and Himachal Pradesh.
 Your support will directly impact 423 pastoral community households in our Gujarat project sites and help us implement solutions for forest fire mitigation in Himachal pradesh.
 We keep updating this section with most recent projects to show where your contributions go.

-In Lahaul’s high-altitude landscapes, agrarian and pastoral communities share space with species like the Himalayan brown bear and snow leopard.
-Building on previous research, we are working with communities to better understand these interactions and develop mitigation strategies that support both biodiversity and livelihoods.
-(The Himalayan brown bear photograph featured here was taken by Mr. Shiv Kumar, Lahaul Forest Division.)
+In Lahaul’s high-altitude landscapes, agrarian and pastoral communities share space with species such as the Himalayan brown bear, snow leopard, Himalayan wolf, red fox, Himalayan ibex, and blue sheep.
+Building on previous research, we are working with farmers, orchard owners and governmen agencies to better understand these interactions and develop mitigation strategies that support both biodiversity and livelihoods.
+At present, we are focusing on understanding the patterns of crop depredation by Himalayan brown bears in the left bank villages of the Chenab in Lahaul, while also exploring ways to mitigate these losses through technical interventions as well as policy-level solutions.

 Lahaul’s trans-Himalayan ecosystems provide critical habitats for wide-ranging carnivores and alpine fauna, as well as threatened medicinal plants such as Aconitum heterophyllum (Atis), Picrorhiza kurroa (Kutki), and Dactylorhiza hatagirea (Salampanja).
 By integrating ecological data with local observations, our goal is to contribute to recovery strategies for species threatened by climate change, habitat fragmentation, and negative interactions with human activity.